vuejs/docs/src/guide/migration/v-model.md

 ### `v-model` arguments

-To change a model name, instead of `model` component option, now we can pass an _argument_ to `v-model`:
+To change a model name, instead of a `model` component option, now we can pass an _argument_ to `v-model`:

 ```html
 <ChildComponent v-model:title="pageTitle" />